APatil010/pythonToSqlite3/README.md

 ## Things used:
    SQLite3
-   python
+   ,python
-   File handling in python
+   ,File handling in python